s-r-e-e-r-a-j/GhostBuilder/README.md

 **Enter Passphrase for keystore:**

-Used again when signing the APK to confirm your keystore password.
+Used again when signing the APK to confirm your keystore password (the same password you entered in the Enter keystore password / Re-enter new password field).

 ## License
 This project is licensed under the GNU General Public License v3.0